Mati0106/wm_2022/README.md

 # wm_2022
-Repository created for students as part of
+Repository created for students as part of the seminar on "monographic lecture" with the use of statistical learning and machine learning techniques
 # Learning sources:

 ## youtube